It’s the pandemic, right? Have you ever heard: “when the going gets tough, the tough get going”?

 If so, it is time to chunk out some time for you to be in reflection.
 Diagnose your feelings.
 Think about where your greatest discord comes from; is it the work, your boss, the culture, your peers, etc.?
 Do you desire to do something different and will just learning something new take care of the problem or does it feel like your issues are more systematic in nature?

-You could consider making a lateral move at your company if you love the company, culture, and the management team but more than likely that is not the long-term solution.
+You could consider making a lateral move at your company if you love the company, culture, and management team but more than likely that is not the long-term solution.

 You could also look for ways to experience being on purpose and generate fulfillment through volunteer organizations, your church, or your family.
 This can work for many people if their work is not toxic.

-The real challenge is to find fulfillment in the one thing that takes more time in our life than anything else – work.
+The real challenge is to find fulfillment in the one thing that takes more time in our lives than anything else – work.
 But the problem is that meaning is not going to knock on your door.
 I believe from my own experience and many others whom I have coached, that you must discover it and it takes time to find it.

 The power of reflection can bring clarity to your situation and what life is encouraging you to do differently.
 Try getting a journal and spend some time thinking deeply about things you do not normally think about.
-Stop worrying, being anxious about the future and start finding what you were made to do.
+Stop worrying, being anxious about the future, and start finding what you were made to do.

 Start with a current situation assessment.